riskframe/ai-rmm/framework/govern-2.2.md

 2. Ensure that training materials align with the organization's risk management framework and provide practical guidance on implementing AI risk management practices.

 ### Govern 2.2.5.
 Foster a Culture of Continuous Learning.

+Promoting a workplace culture that prioritizes continuous learning and improvement is important in AI risk management.
+Encourage employees and partners to actively seek opportunities for expanding their knowledge and skills in this domain, whether through formal training programs, self-study, or participation in industry events and conferences.
+Provide support and resources to facilitate ongoing learning, fostering a collaborative environment where individuals feel empowered to share insights, best practices, and lessons learned.
+By embracing a culture of continuous learning, organizations can adapt more effectively to evolving AI landscapes and enhance their overall risk management capabilities.

+It is important to offer an environment of open dialogue and knowledge-sharing among employees and partners regarding AI risk management.
+Foster a culture of continuous improvement by facilitating access to online resources, webinars, and other professional development avenues focused on enhancing understanding and proficiency in AI risk mitigation strategies.

 #### Sub Practices